Domas182/myrandr/README.md

 *   **Main Display List:**
     *   `o`: Toggle the selected display on (`--auto`) or off (`--off`).
     *   `p`: Open the positioning panel for the selected display (only available if more than one monitor is connected).
+    *   `m`: Set the selected display as the primary display.

 *   **Positioning Panel:**
     *   `Tab`: Switch focus between the "Target Monitor" list and the "Position" list.